harvester/docs/versioned_docs/version-v1.1/advanced/pcidevices.md

 ## Installing drivers for your PCI device inside the VM

 This is just like installing drivers in the host.
 The PCI passthrough feature will bind the host device to the `vfio-pci` driver, which gives VMs the ability to use their own drivers.
 [Here is a screenshot](https://tobilehman.com/posts/suse-harvester-pci/#toc) of NVIDIA drivers being installed in a VM.
 It includes a CUDA example that proves that the device drivers work.

+## Known Issues

+1. The 1.1.0 version of PCI passthrough matches VMs to devices using `vendorId:deviceId`.
+This means that if there is more than one device with the same `vendorId:deviceId` pair, then KubeVirt will choose which device to allocate to a VM in a way that is essentially random.
+This will be addressed in 1.1.2 with the new deviceplugin implementation.